memphis-iis/GLUDB/docs/development.md

 Making a release is simple, but is a multi-step process:

-1. Ensure that all everything is checked in, merged in to the master branch, and tested.
+1. Ensure that you have checked everything in, merged in to the master branch, and tested.
 2. Update the version number in setup.py - be sure that you're following the version numbering guidelines from